George Wald: Biography

 George Wald was born in New York City, the son of Ernestine (Rosenmann) and Isaac Wald, Jewish immigrant parents.
 He was a member of the first graduating class of the Brooklyn Technical High School in New York in 1923.
 He received his Bachelor of Science degree from New York University in 1927 and his PhD in zoology from Columbia University in 1932.
 After graduating, he received a travel grant from the US National Research Council.
 Wald used this grant to work in Germany with Otto Heinrich Warburg where he identified vitamin A in the retina.
-Wald then went on to work in Zurich, Switzerland with the discoverer of vitamin A, Paul Karrer.
+Wald then went on to work in Zürich, Switzerland, with the discoverer of vitamin A, Paul Karrer.
 Wald then worked briefly with Otto Fritz Meyerhof in Heidelberg, Germany, but left Europe for the University of Chicago in 1933 when Adolf Hitler came to power and life in Europe became more dangerous for Jews.
 In 1934, Wald went to Harvard University where he became an instructor, then a professor.